DanMacal/odin-landing-page/README.md

 ## Footer
 The footer contains copyright information and social media links, offering users additional ways to connect with Power Gym.

-Feel free to customize the content, styling, and images according to your gym's branding and requirements.